urbaman/HomeLab/Kubernetes/Storage/NFS/readme.md

-# Deploy the NFS subdir provisioner for dynamic pv
+# Install an NFS provider

+Install the NFS csi driver, as it's the now de facto k8s project for NFS.

 ## Preparation